ArtiScales/ParcelManager/README.md

         <li><i>ParcelDensification</i>: Run the densification process on the predesigned parcels</li>
     </ul>
     </li>
 <li><b>scenario</b>: Contains objects used for processing an automated simulation on a large zone.
-A technical description can be found [here](https://github.com/ArtiScales/ParcelManager/blob/master/src/main/resources/doc/scenarioCreation.md)</li>
+A technical description can be [found here](https://github.com/ArtiScales/ParcelManager/blob/master/src/main/resources/doc/scenarioCreation.md)) . </li>
 </ul>